 Day 7: The Wallachian Monasteries

 Breakfast at the hotel.
-In Râmnicu Vâlcea we reach river Olt; the riverbed is deeply buried in the rocks.
+In Râmnicu Vâlcea we reach the Olt river; the riverbed is deeply buried in the rocks.
 Our first stop is Cozia Monastery.
-There are beautiful frescoes from the 14th century in the fore-nave of the church and frescoes from the 16th century in the small chapel.
+There are beautiful frescoes from the 14th century in the narthex of the church and frescoes from the 16th century in the small chapel.
 We also see the so-called ‘One wood log church’ which is quite isolated.
 According to legend this little church was built out of the trunk of only one tree.
 No less original are the so-called ‘Culen from Măldărești’, two ancient residential towers with a special architecture.
-From here Horezu Monastery is not far away.
+From here, the Horezu Monastery is not far away.
 This monastery – which falls under the competence of UNESCO – represents one of the most impressive monastery complexes in Wallachia.
 Dinner and overnight stay in Curtea de Argeș.

 Day 8: Curtea de Argeș – Turnu Severin